NSLS-II/scientific-python-cookiecutter/docs/source/preliminaries.rst

         insensitive.
       * ``package_dir_name`` --- The name to use when you ``import ___`` in Python.
         Underscores are the only punctuation allowed.
 Conventionally lowercase.
-      * ``repo_name`` --- The name of the GitHub repository. (this will be the name of the new folder on your drive)
+      * ``repo_name`` --- The name of the GitHub repository.
+This will be the name of the new directory on your filesystem.

 #.
-Take a moment to see what we have.(hidden files can be accessed via `ls -a` command in the terminal window)
+Take a moment to see what we have.
+(Some systems treat files whose name
+   begins with ``.`` as "hidden files", not shown by default.
+Use the ``ls -a`` command in the Terminal to show them.)

    ..
 The following code-block output was generated using `tree -a example/`.